 Founded in 2015 by Lester Young, Path2Redemption's mission is to provide aftercare assistance for formerly incarcerated individuals with their transition back to society after incarceration.

-offers assistance to those formerly incarcerated, at-risk youth, the homeless population, and anyone in need of help, who lacks the resources and/or knowledge of receiving information providing outlets to assist with receiving resources.
+Path2Redemption offers assistance to those formerly incarcerated, at-risk youth, the homeless population, and anyone in need of resources and/or knowledge of receiving information providing outlets to assist with receiving resources.

 We offer the following programs:

 Our 6-week Youth Programs engage each participant in critical thinking that empowers each participant to make better life choices when faced with peer pressure.

 Path2Redmption targets young males of different ethnic backgrounds (ages 12-18).
 This selected group displays all (or most) of the following characteristics: